Excellent excursions

 Ibiza boasts an extensive and regular bus service.
 There are half-hour connections between all major resorts, including many of the most popular beaches.

 Buses run in the summer months from approximately 7:00 until 23:30, and in the high season, there are additional night buses from Ibiza (via Playa d'en Bossa), San Antonio (via San Antonio Bay) and Es Caná (via Santa Eulalia) to and from the airport.
-The disco bus connects all major resorts and clubs from midnight until 6 am.
+From June to September, the disco bus connects all major resorts and clubs from midnight until 6 am.

-Bus stops are signposted 'P' (for parada = stop).
 Keep an eye out and ring the bell in advance of your stop.
 You'll find that local people love helping visitors.
-Make sure you know the last bus time before you set off, particularly to the beach as (except on the popular beaches) taxis are hard to find.
+Make sure you know the time of the last bus before you set off, particularly to the beach as (except on the most popular beaches) taxis are hard to find.
 You can, of course, take the taxi telephone numbers with you.

 Most buses are air-conditioned and make an extremely economical form of transport.
 Ask in your accommodation for more details.